sunshinecanyon12.jpg

 transparency & flow in a colorado home

-Several portions of the house have been opened up and expanded, refocused, and reconfigured.
-A new glass volume and redwood screen extends the previously undefined entryway.
-Planar elements such as the flat roofs and clerestory are reintroduced to present a more transparent and permeable façade.
-The wood screens and siding add texture and accentuate the home’s horizontality in the mountain’s landscape.
-Glass volumes and continuous finishes blur the boundary between the indoor and outdoor spaces including the Master Bathroom where one may bathe while immersed in the front grove of trees, and in the Living Room, where expansive interior spaces help unite unobstructed views outdoors to the landscape and the redwood architecture.
+Throughout, wood screens and siding add texture and emphasize the horizontality against the mountain backdrop.
+Glass and continuous interior finishes blur the boundary between indoor and outdoor spaces—for example, in the Master Bathroom, where one may bathe immersed in a front grove of trees, and in the Living Room, where expansive interior spaces frame unobstructed views to the landscape and the redwood architecture.

 Location: Boulder, CO